jetthyliao/docustudy/docs/low-level-design/design-patterns/creational/builder.md

           <!-- ![Factory Method Diagram](../../assets/images/design-patterns/factory-method-light.svg#only-light) -->
     </figure>

+- **Builder Interface:** defines common product construction that is shared between all types of builder (default settings)
 - **Products:** object which represents some sort of product.
-- **Builders:** object that constructs the instance of a product and contains method to set all the fields.
+- **Concrete Builders:** object that constructs the instance of a product and contains method to set all the fields.

 Below is an example of a builder structure